irishg/angular6/README.md

 # Angular 6 Tutorial - Learn Angular 6 in this Crash Course

-This is the code for the 60 minutes tutorial.
+This is the code for the Angular 6 crash course.
 You can watch it <a href="https://coursetro.com/posts/code/154/Angular-6-Tutorial---Learn-Angular-6-in-this-Crash-Course">here</a>

 ## Prerequisites